 Human blood is made of blood cells and plasma.
 Blood cells, which include red blood cells and white blood cells, are suspended in plasma.
 A component of the plasma is miniscule specialized cells called platelets.

 Platelets are responsible for clot formation and are considered a reservoir for growth-promoting factors.
-Additionally, platelets stimulate tissue recovery and are responsible for the enhancement of hair-follicle functions.
+Additionally, platelets stimulate tissue recovery and are responsible for the enhancement of hair follicle functions.

 The ideal candidates for PRP hair restoration are individuals who have experienced hair loss but are not completely bald.
-Ideal patients are non-smokers; smoking is known to increase the levels of reactive oxygen species (ROS) in the blood, which is a known cause of skin problems.
+Ideal patients are non-smokers; smoking is known to increase the levels of reactive oxygen species (ROS) in the blood, which is a known cause of skin issues.

-The doctor will conduct a physical examination to assess your overall health.
+Before the procedure, our experienced providers will review in detail your medical history, medication intake, nutrition, haircare regimen, recent surgeries, and history of hair loss.
 Tests such as a scalp biopsy and blood tests may also be prescribed to assess your eligibility for the procedure.

 WHAT CAN I EXPECT?

 The PRP hair restoration procedure is largely divided into two processes.
 The first process is the extraction of PRP from the blood, and the second is injection into marked sections on the scalp.

 PRP extraction begins with the drawing of a small amount of your blood.
 The blood is then processed to separate the blood cells from plasma.
 Another round of processing is performed to concentrate the PRP.